cosmos/gaia/docs/validators/validator-faq.md

 Yes, they do need to self-delegate at least `1 atom`.
 Even though there is no obligation for validators to self-delegate more than `1 atom`, delegators want their validator to have more self-delegated ATOM in their staking pool.
 In other words, validators share the risk.

 In order for delegators to have some guarantee about how much shared risk their validator has, the validator can signal a minimum amount of self-delegated ATOM.
-If a validator's self-delegation goes below the limit that it predefined, this validator and all of its delegators are unbonded.
+If a validator's self-delegation goes below the limit that it predefined, the validator gets jailed and kicked out of the active set of validators while its delegators remain bonded to it.

 Note however that it's possible that some validators decide to self-delegate via a different address for security reasons.